Gaussian Set Surface Reconstruction through Per-Gaussian Optimization: Methodology

 \subsubsection{Depth \& Normal Reinitialization}

-To adaptively control the spatial distribution of Gaussians, we introduce a view-based, opacity-guided resampling strategy executed every fixed number of iterations.
-For each training view, the accumulated opacity $\alpha_{\text{acc}}$ is computed by rendering all Gaussians located in front of the rendered depth map.
-The sampling weight at each pixel $p$ is defined as the inverse transmittance: $1-\alpha_{\text{acc}}(p)$.
+To adaptively control the spatial distribution of Gaussians, we draw inspiration from the periodic resampling strategy in Mini-Splatting~\cite{fang2024mini}, extending it with a view-based, opacity-guided approach.
+Unlike Mini-Splatting, which does not explicitly consider visibility or density imbalance, our method leverages per-view opacity statistics to prevent oversampling in view-crowded regions and ensures that new Gaussians are allocated more evenly across the scene.
+For each training view, we compute the accumulated opacity $\alpha_{\text{acc}}$ by rendering all visible Gaussians, \ie, those positioned in front of the rendered depth map.
+Regions with $\alpha_{\text{acc}} \gg 1$ indicate areas that are unnecessarily oversampled.
+The sampling weight at each pixel $p$ is therefore defined as the inverse transmittance: $1-\alpha_{\text{acc}}(p)$.
 The number of newly sampled Gaussians for the view is determined by:

 where $N_{\text{per-view}}$ is a predefined constant that controls the base number of Gaussians sampled per view.
 To prioritize under-represented regions, 3D points are drawn from the rendered point cloud via multinomial sampling, with probabilities proportional to the sampling weights.
 For each selected point, its 3D position and normal are extracted from the rendered depth and normal maps, and then transformed to world coordinates.
 To enhance robustness, a bilateral filter is applied to the depth and normal maps, incorporating both spatial proximity and value similarity.
 New Gaussians are initialized at these sampled points are flattened according to the corresponding normals.